ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 > FusionAuth's primary purpose is to simplify authentication (verifying a user's identity) and authorization (giving your app a user's roles).
 Actions are an additional feature that you might want to use in your app.
 Think of them as a premade way for you to store extra user fields in FusionAuth instead of your own database, at a specified time, and notify people or systems if these fields change.
 But FusionAuth has no way to receive payments, and no automated subscription features.
 So you need to decide carefully if you want to write the code you need to manage such features in FusionAuth using Actions, or in your own app with more custom code, or using an entirely external system that specializes in that work, if your needs are complex.

-If you decide that Actions are the right solution for your need, the general way you use them is to
+The general process to use an Action is to
 - create the Action in the FusionAuth website,
-- create any Reasons that you might want to link to the Action in the website,
+- create any Reasons that you might want to link to the Action instance on the website,
 - apply the Action to a User using the User Action API, possibly giving it an expiry date.

-You'll see some examples of this process later in this guide.
+You'll see some detailed examples of this process later in this guide.

 ### Temporal Actions
 Temporal action instances have four states they can be in.
 Each state can trigger an email or webhook.